abhishekchandra2522k/hashnode/ckprsj4cy054ybjs1hxeyajn0.md

 ## Algorithms
  - Algorithms act on containers.
-They provide the means by which you will perform sorting, searching, and transforming of the contents of container.
+They provide the means by which you will perform sorting, searching, and transforming on the contents of container.
  - Algorithms Library contains built-in functions that perform complex algorithms on the data structures.

 Example: